Why Southern Ocean's monster waves will get even bigger

-Monster waves in the Southern Ocean that have already been shown to reach as high as eight-storey buildings will grow larger and more frequent under climate change, scientists report.
+Monster waves in the Southern Ocean - already been shown to reach as high as eight-storey buildings - could grow even bigger and more frequent under climate change, scientists warn.

 Extreme waves in the wild and windswept ocean below New Zealand, stretching across notorious latitudes dubbed the "roaring 40s", "furious 50s" and "screaming 60s", already pose big risks to ships.